-Dr Naomi Godden, Research Fellow at the Gender, Leadership and Social Sustainability Research Unit, Monash University, will conduct a participatory evaluation of the Climate Justice-Feminist Participatory Action Research (CJ-FPAR) program of the Asia Pacific Forum on Women, Law and Development (APWLD).
-The Research for Development Impact Network will support Dr Godden in 2017-2018 to undertake this evaluation and disseminate the findings across the sector.
+Dr Naomi Godden, Research Fellow at the Gender, Leadership and Social Sustainability Research Unit, Monash University, is conducting a participatory evaluation of the Climate Justice-Feminist Participatory Action Research (CJ-FPAR) program of the Asia Pacific Forum on Women, Law and Development (APWLD).
+The Research for Development Impact Network is supporting Dr Godden in 2017-2018 to undertake this evaluation and disseminate the findings across the sector.

 Feminist Participatory Action Research (FPAR) is a methodology for supporting marginalised women to demand their rights and bring about structural change.
 FPAR combines research, gender justice and activism through a cyclical process that is led by community members affected by a social problem.
 The CJ-FPAR programme at APWLD is a cutting-edge feminist climate justice program that uses FPAR to enhance women’s engagement and influence in climate decision-making and policy.